 CRISPR’s first trial applications (in 2017) are towards some cancers.
 What is cancer, in basic terms?
 Cancer is abnormal cell growth, often involving tumors, though leukemia is different (i.e., abnormally-formed white blood cells).
 Since cancer involves cells and the mutations of genes contained therein, it’s considered genetic, though not in the same sense as SCA, which involves a single hereditary defect in a single DNA location, replicated trillions of times; tumorous cancer is more local, random, and can be triggered externally—for example, by radiation, by cigarette smoke, etc.

-Even with muscular dystrophy, the disease attack target is the muscles, not the brain, which opens some therapeutic possibilities involving both CRISPR and stem cells, neither of which is applicable to mature-stage SCA.
+Even with muscular dystrophy, the disease attack target is the muscles, not the brain, which opens some therapeutic possibilities involving both CRISPR and stem cells.
 I don’t mean to sound like I’m predicting panaceas for everything I don’t understand, as others are willing to do for SCA and HD.
 Quite simply, ameliorative therapy applied to damaged muscles simply sounds more beneficial than ameliorative therapy applied to a damaged brain.

 Neuronal destruction in (most of) the brain cannot be fixed—or fully prevented post-zygote stage—and parts of the brain are not replaceable.
-For the foreseeable decades, I think the absolute best case for genetic brain diseases such as SCA and Huntington’s disease will be super-expensive ameliorative treatments that prolong a miserable life.
-As such, they will be largely undesirable, and undesirability will hinder the unspoken implication—involving some science fiction—of ameliorative treatments magically evolving into cures, despite pharmaceutical companies being on a profit-driven, 20-year patent cycle.
+For the foreseeable decades, I think the best case for genetic brain diseases such as SCA and HD (in adults) will be super-expensive ameliorative treatments that prolong a miserable life.
+As such, they will be largely undesirable, and undesirability will hinder the unspoken implication of ameliorative treatments magically evolving into cures, despite pharmaceutical companies being on a profit-driven, 20-year patent cycle.

-More fundamentally, I don’t see why pharmaceutical companies would accommodate those unwilling to use IVF+PGD (USD 20,000 or so) or worst case, unwilling to use genetic testing of any kind and bank on an option for multi-USD-1,000,000 risky (i.e., spinal cord injections) and imperfect therapy on an asymptomatic newborn, or child.
+More fundamentally, I don’t see why pharmaceutical companies would accommodate those unwilling to use decades-old IVF+PGD (USD 20,000 or so) or worst case, unwilling to use genetic testing of any kind and bank on an option for USD 1,000,000+ risky (i.e., spinal cord injections) and imperfect therapy on an asymptomatic newborn, or child.

 2018-04-20 (release).
 Movie ridiculousness: “Rampage“.
 Genetically modifying a gentle ape transforms him into a raging monster.